ckessler2/SAIV_2025_Alsomitra/README.md

 # Part 2 - NN training in Python

-Open Python 3.9 - I recommend using anaconda to create closed environment https://www.anaconda.com/download
+Open Python 3.9 - I recommend using anaconda to create closed environment

+For a linux machine, first install miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2 Then install the anaconda navigator: https://www.anaconda.com/docs/tools/anaconda-navigator/install Launch using ```anaconda-navigator```, then create a python 3.9 environment.
+You can use any IDE, I prefer to download Spyder from the navigator in the environment.

 conda install pip